AgentMC/Sao19/Translate/En/Part2.md

 "Here, look at that."

-The point where his right arm pointed to me was the white semicircle floating in the dark blue eastern sky — Lunaria<sup><a href="#Prim8">8</a></sup>.
+The point where his right arm pointed to was the white semicircle floating in the dark blue eastern sky — Lunaria<sup><a href="#Prim8">8</a></sup>.
 Both Ronye and Tsukigaki as they were told looked up at the big star that was the source of the name of the young dragon.

 Then Kirito said something obvious.